jamesrwhite/gosquared-visitor-graphs/README.md

 GoSquared Visitor Graphs
 =======================

-A very simple page to visualise visitor statistics for your site on a month by month basic using the GoSquared API.
+A very simple way to visualise visitor statistics for your site on a month by month basic using the GoSquared API.
 Makes use of https://github.com/gosquared/gosquared-jquery.

 Usage
 =====